Surfing 101: How to Read a Wave

 - If you don’t want to catch a particular wave, the safest place to position yourself is behind it, in deep water.

 A few more things to keep in mind

 Before anything else, find out what are the ideal swell and tide conditions for the spot that you are planning to surf – does it work with more or less swell, a low tide, high tide, incoming or outgoing.
 The way a wave breaks can be affected by the swell size and tide.

 Take your time.
 Sit on the beach or on your surfboard further away from the line-up and watch the other surfers.
 Observe which waves they choose to catch and which ones they avoid.
 Even if they’re new to a surf spot, experienced surfers can identify the direction in which a wave will break and anticipate its behavior.
 Therefore, they only go for quality waves.

 Surfing involves a lot of observation, patience, and practice.
 Once you’ll master reading the waves, you’ll have more fun in the water, your sessions will become more enjoyable, you’ll catch more waves, experience fewer wipeouts, and gradually improve your technique and start riding more challenging waves.

-> Ready to put your newly acquired knowledge to the test?
-Go on a surf camp and practice, practice, practice!
+Ready to put your newly acquired knowledge to the test?
+Go on an intermediate surf camp and practice, practice, practice!